My name is Tamara Aránguiz-Rago, I am a Ph.D. Candidate in Earth and Spaces Sciences at the University of Washington, Seattle, USA.

 • I was born and raised in Santiago de Chile, and I moved to the US in September 2020.

-• I got a Fulbright Scholarship to fund my PhD in the US.
+• I got a Fulbright Doctorate Fellowship to fund my PhD in the US.
 I didn’t speak English when I got it, so I had to learn it.
 Now I’m fluent but I’m still learning!